dawood078/dsa-in-java-/README.md

 # dsa-in-java-
-i start 30 days 30 question of dsa  leet code question
+i start to solve questions of dsa leet code